Zia-Said/Company-Acquisition-Data-Analytics-Case-Study-Project-/README.md

 • Show the sales comparison between cumulative performance vs cumulative performance LY using an area chart.
 • Top 7 performers in terms of products and customers.
 • Performance in terms of regional sales and visualizing it (except bar graph).

+Microsoft Power BI Desktop (MPBID) was used for handling this case study.The solution which was followed in the report was a step-by-step process going along with the requirements.
+DAX formulas were used to calculate some important measures and columns and displayed in a variety of visuals.
+In addition, dashboards were developed (with bookmarks to facilitate the viewing process) in order to show the various obtained results and the created visuals.
+Finally, the complete report was published to Power BI Services and from there published to web.